Biancaneve Make-up | Still frame | #106 of a 200-frame collection

 Biancaneve Make-up, a 200-frame collection, is inspired by the writings of Wassily Kandinsky on abstraction.
-The project depicts a day in the life of a Kandinsky-like artist – a spiritual being who communicates through lines, colours and compositions.
-Johann Wolfgang von Goethe, Wassily W. Kandinsky, Piet Mondrian, Agnes Martin and Anni Albers are amongst the artists, who were influential in the aesthetic and conceptual philosophy of the work.
+The project depicts a day in the life of a Kandinsky-like artist • a spiritual being who communicates through lines, colours and compositions.
+The work draws from the aesthetic and conceptual legacy not only of Kandinsky himself, but also of figures such as Goethe, Piet Mondrian, Agnes Martin, and Anni Albers • all of whom were influential in shaping its visual and philosophical direction.

 Biancaneve Make-up looks at the symbols and combinatorial principles which are at the basis of the Chinese oracle I Ching, consisting of 64 possible combinations of 6 lines.